prototypsthlm/Switchboard/README.md

 What does it do?
 -------------

-Switchboard is a mashup-helper and it's basic functionality is enabling simple data flows between APIs: in essence taking a result from one API, feeding it to another and presenting the joined result for parsing and display in your app or whatever it might be.
+Switchboard is a mashup-helper with the basic functionality of enabling simple data flows between APIs, in essence taking a result from one API, feeding it to another and presenting the joined result for parsing and display in your app or whatever it might be.

 An example might be